Muna-Louis-Nwugo/Agent-based-disaster-response-simulation/README.md

 ### Agents [The Beings]
 - Contains agent classes, managing agent goals and behaviours (see Agent Behaviours)
 - Agents are passed information about their surroundings from World Module
-- Posts agent updates (e.g. injured or unfortunately deceased)
+- Posts agent updates (e.g. injured or dearly departed)

 ### World [The Environment]
 - Contains the World class